Mr-Mappie/mappie/website/src/posts/object-mapping/posts/built-in.md

 on the JVM platform.

 ## Numeric Mappers
-The following integer mappers are built-int.
+The following integer mappers are built-in

 |              | Byte | Short | Int | Long | *BigInteger* | *BigDecimal*  |
 |--------------|------|-------|-----|------|--------------|---------------|